Are you concerned about your AEQ (advocacy effectiveness quotient)? Do you want to become more effective in working for public policy changes?

 Remember, you are building a relationship that may last for years, and that puts you in a valued position where a member of Congress trusts you and may seek out your help or opinion.
 Keep the lines of communication open and well-used.

-If you meet with your member of Congress, please take a moment to tell us how it went by sending us a quick email.
-Your response will help us track our collective advocacy efforts.
+If you meet with your member of Congress, please take a moment to tell us how it went.
+Your feedback will help us track our collective advocacy efforts.